RainerMtb/cuvista/README.md

 cuvistaCli/cuvista
 ```

-### Building the GUI executable
+### Including the GUI executable in the build
 In addition to the Core Libraries above get Qt https://www.qt.io/download-qt-installer, only the essential packages are required.
 You might want to ```wget``` the installer from https://download.qt.io/official_releases/online_installers/

 You probably need
 ```